idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 * tenant: this URL is for the Idun ProptechOS tenant (d4218456-670f-42ad-9f6a-885ae15b6645)
 * client_id: ID of the application, obtained after Application registration by Idun. **Replce with your client id**
 * client_secret: also generated after Application registration by Idun **Replace with your client secret**
-* scope: Stae the ProptechOS API as scope. **Replace _'myinstance'_ with your the instance of ProptechOS your application is calling**
+* scope: If you are using a dedicated instance of ProptechOS **add the subdomain of your instance to the scope e.g._'https%3A%2F%2Fmydedicatedinstance.proptechos.com%2Fapi%2F.default'_**
 * grant_type: must be 'client_credentials' (indicates which auth flow).